morgen52/morgen52.github.io/_pages/about.md

 - *Mar.
 2024*: 🎉🎉🎉 Our paper on research artifacts in SE publications was accepted by JSS 2024!

 # 📖 Educations
 - \[Sep.
 2022 - Jul.
-2027\] Ph.D, School of Computer Science, Peking University
+2027\] Ph.D., School of Computer Science, Peking University
 - \[Sep.
 2018 - Jul.
-2022\] B.E., School of Electronics Engineering and Computer Science, Peking University
+2022\] B.S., School of Electronics Engineering and Computer Science, Peking University

 # 📝 Selected Publications